Team USA Eligibility

 Still not sure if you are eligible?
 Click the link below to view your sport-specific qualifying criteria.

 Team USA Athletes will be eligible for benefits as determined by their specific pathway.
 For Career, Education, Financial Wellness and Athlete Marketing benefits, athletes will have access to these resources for 10 years from their last qualifying event.
+Click on each drop down to see which resources available to Team USA Athletes.

 The USOPC Sport Performance team works in conjunction with National Governing Bodies (NGBs) to determine this criteria on an annual basis.